petergridge/openweathermaphistory/readme.md

 **Note** If you have an existing key you will still need to subscribe to the One Call 3.0 API, follow the instructions above.

+## Please be aware defining many sensors will impact performance

 ## Installation

 HACS installation